 How to hit profit targets — tips

-I’ve rented a 250cc single cylinder in random countries and had a HOOT compared to the alternative (a buggy or car).
+I’ve rented a 250cc single cylinder in random countries and had a BLAST compared to the alternative (a buggy or car).
 Depending on the part of the country, they might want to get to some of the long roads out there.

 Buy some cheap gear (helmet, gloves).
 You know those $100 helmets you’d never wear yourself?
 Well, as long as they’re DOT approved and in good condition, those are the difference between life and death, and in many states, between legal and illegal.